amatzen/SE05-CS/Labs/04-SQL_Injection/README.md

 **Which do you see, and how would you address them?**
 Users shouldn't have root access, but instead follow the *least-privilege principle*.

 **Can SQL Injection expose an otherwise inaccessible database server?**
+Yes.
+Just shown we have root access to an Ubuntu server, which we got granted using SQL injection attacks.

 **How likely do you think an attack scenario as presented here is?**
+It has been more severe, than it is, today.
+Nowadays most uses frameworks to use their SQL databases or prepared statements.
+But if you asked me five years ago, I would suggest the risk of such an event occur is servere.
+I would today name the risk small to moderate.

+Additionally, in most SQL injection attacks, the passwords are hashed and they are not identical to SSH users.
+So that part would probably be less likely.